It is the 6-8 weeks following delivery during which the anatomical and physiological changes of pregnancy regress.

 - If extension progresses to the femoral vein, pain and tenderness extends to the leg which becomes swollen, oedematous and hot.

 - High fever with severe tachycardia up to 140/min, rigors, severe headache, jaundice due to haemolysis in cl. welchii infection, hypotension and loss of consciousness.

 - In virulent organisms manifestations may develop within 48-72 hours of delivery .

 - Local abdominal and pelvic manifestations may be undetected.

 - Pre-existing infection before labour as chest or urinary tract infection.

-- Symptoms of infection else where as cough, dysuria, breast pain
+- Symptoms of infection else where as cough, dysuria, breast pain or sore throat.

 - Complicated labour as PROM, instrumental or prolonged delivery.